 Consumer’s knowledge of the benefits of grass-fed beef has broadened over the decade thus the demand for grass-fed finished beef is increasing steadily.
 For this reason, grass-fed finished beef is easily available in retail or online.
 However, it is best to take extra caution ensuring they are what they said they are.
 Always read the label carefully.

-You may love the buttery tenderness of grain-fed beef but grass-fed beef can be as flavourful and tender depending on the method and ingredients used.
-Read about brining and best herbs to flavour your beef.
+You may love the buttery tenderness of grain-fed beef but grass-fed beef can be as flavorful and tender depending on the method and ingredients used.
+Read about brining and best herbs to flavor your beef.

 Please Leave a Comment